DT-Geo-SED-ETHZ/DTC-E6/README.md

    > **Note:** PyFinder follows RRSM update schedule from 5 minutes to 48 hours after an earthquake.
 If you wait long enough, it will submit all pre-scheduled update times into the database and follow them up.
 This does not change the final outcome since the playback emulates real-time data flow.
 Otherwise, feel free to break the process with `CTRL+C` after first iteration is completed.
 If you don't use `--event-id`, PyFinder will submit jobs for all predefined events in `playback.py`.

 2. Outputs appear in `host_shared/docker-output/shakemap/` and `host_shared/docker-output/PyFinder-output`.
 You can tell apart PyFinder shakemap solutions by its name `<event-id><scheduled iteration>`, e.g. `20161030_0000029_t00000`
+Output files and SeisComp logs can be collected from the host side from the mounted volumes.
+No need to copy from the container.

 ---